ehsanabt/ehsanabt/Cypress_syntax.md

 ## Invoke

 It is used to use a property(Functuion) of an object.
+(JQuery function)

 ``` js
 it ("Validate a specific hair care product", () =› {